-Disability Services.
-Westmont is committed to ensuring equal access to academic courses and campus services.
-In keeping with this commitment and in compliance with Section 504 of the Rehabilitation Act of 1990 and the Americans with Disabilities Amendments Act of 2008, the college will provide reasonable accommodations to students with appropriately documented disabilities.
-The Director of Disability Services will meet with students to discuss individual needs.
+Office of Disability Services (ODS).
+Westmont is committed to ensuring equal access to academic courses and college programs.
+In keeping with this commitment under the Americans with Disabilities Act (ADA) of 1990, Section 504 of the Rehabilitation Act of 1973, and the Americans with Disabilities Amendments Act (ADAAA) of 2008, individuals with disabilities are protected from discrimination and may be entitled to reasonable accommodations.
+The information for requesting accommodations due to a disability can be found on the

+Office of Disability Services webpage.
+The college will provide reasonable accommodations to students with appropriately documented disabilities.
 It is the student's responsibility to initiate this process.
-The office provides referrals to local providers that can be contacted for further assistance.
-If students require services, or have questions about qualifying for services, they should contact the Director of Disability Services.
-The Office of Disability Services is located upstairs in the Voskuyl Library. the Disability Services website for further information, http://www.westmont.edu/offices/disability/.
+After the student completes the intake process, the Director of Disability Services will meet with student to discuss their individual needs and reasonable accommodations.
+The office does not provide assessments or evaluations but may provide referrals to local providers upon request.
+If a student has further questions about qualifying for services, please contact the Office of Disability Services, which is located upstairs in the Voskuyl Library.

 Writers' Corner.
 All students can receive free writing support by visiting Writers' Corner in the Learning Commons of Voskuyl Library.
-Appointements are recommended; drop-ins are also welcome.
+Appointments are recommended; drop-ins are also welcome.
 Peer tutors assist clients at all stages of the writing process; tutors are recommended by faculty and trained by the English Department.
 For the most recent information about the writing center, visit the Writers' Corner website via the English department homepage.